 Now you have a Linux OS at your disposal.
 Open the terminal and enter the

 sudo apt install steam command to install Steam on the Chromebook.

 Streaming Steam from another PC

 This is not the best solution because streaming usually involves some lag, but streaming Steam from another PC is an option if you have good network speeds with minimal ping.
 You can do this using something like Chrome Remote Desktop.

-This Chrome feature allows you to connect to a PC and control it from any other device, whether that be another computer or a mobile device.
-Of course, this requires that you actually own another PC, so not everyone can go this route.
+This Chrome feature allows you to connect to a PC and control it from any other device, whether another computer or a mobile device.
+Of course, this requires you to own another PC, so not everyone can go this route.

 - Install Steam on the PC you will be accessing remotely.